toobabaig/databases/README.md

 ----------directory of where the files are that are presented to the website directly:<br>
  /www/groups/t/tv_comp353_4<br>

------loging in using shh mobaXterm ssh -l concordia_netname  login.encs.concordia.ca (then enter your password)
+-----loging in using shh mobaXterm<br>
+ssh -l concordia_netname  login.encs.concordia.ca
+(then enter your password)